-In addition, this work is based on thesis [25] and shows six appendixes to the chapters 1 and 2, as follow: the appendix A says about Filter and Regulator Project for direct current motor, DC motor, appendix B says about Analogical Control Board for current and voltage control loops, appendix C says about Voltage Regulators Project to Synchronous Machine, appendix D shows studies about a practical case using DCM controls for driving in four quadrants [26], appendix E calculates the induction motor parameters used in one of the experiments of chapter 1, appendix F shows the Matlab codes used to solve the equation system indicated in chapters 1 and 2 and appendix G shows the more accurate method for the regulator parameter adjustments.
+In addition, this work shows six appendixes to the chapters 1, 2 and 3, as follow: the appendix A says about filter and regulator project for direct current motor, DC motor, appendix B says about analogical control Board for current and voltage control loops, appendix C says about voltage regulators project to synchronous machine, appendix D shows studies about a practical case using DCM controls for driving in four quadrants [26], appendix E calculates the induction motor parameters used in one of the experiments of chapter 1 and appendix F shows the Matlab codes used to solve the equation system indicated in chapters 1 and 2.
 Thus, these additional studies provide the basis of knowledge [27] for the analysis of synchronous and induction generators in parallel operation mode in an isolated electric system.
 These generators feed either a resistive load or a resistive load and an induction motor together.

-Analysis of Synchronous and Induction Generators in Parallel Operation Mode in an Isolated Electric System
+1 Analysis of Synchronous and Induction Generators in Parallel Operation Mode in an Isolated Electric System